 The Center for Disease Control (CDC) recommends that people get their seasonal flu vaccine as soon as the vaccine becomes available in their community.
 Vaccination before December is best since this timing ensures that protective antibodies are in place before flu activity is typically at its highest.
-However, it's not too late!
-CDC continues to encourage people to get vaccinated throughout the flu season.
+CDC continues to encourage people to get vaccinated throughout the flu season, which can begin as early as October and last as late as May.
 Over the course of the flu season, many different influenza viruses can circulate at different times and in different places.
 As long as flu viruses are still spreading in the community, vaccination can provide protective benefit.